Afke Schaart

 Afke Helprigdina Maria Schaart (born 24 October 1973, Zwartsluis) is a former Dutch politician and manager.
-As a member of the People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie) she was an MP from June 17, 2010, to September 19, 2012.
+As a member of the People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie) she was an MP from 17 June 2010 to 19 September 2012.
 She focused on matters of economic affairs (technology, innovation, export, regional and business location policy) and top incomes policy.

 From 2008 to 2010 she was a member of the municipal council of Wassenaar.

 Schaart studied political science with a specialization in international relations at the University of Amsterdam.